sraynitjsr/Docker_Kubernetes_In_Depth/Kubermetes.md

 ##### Kubernetes makes it easy to scale your application up or down based on demand.
 You can scale your deployment by running: kubectl scale deployment my-app --replicas=5

+#### 6. Rolling Updates and Rollbacks -

+##### Kubernetes supports rolling updates, so you can change your application without downtime.
+If something goes wrong, you can quickly roll back.